Lawrence West station

 Lawrence West is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located in the median of William R. Allen Road at Lawrence Avenue West.
 The station serves the local communities of Lawrence Heights, Lawrence Manor and Glen Park, and nearby destinations such as the Columbus Centre, Lawrence Heights Community Recreation Centre and Lawrence Allen Centre.
-Wi-Fi service is available at this station.
-The station has a Gateway Newstands in the paid area of the south side area.
+The station has a Gateway Newstands in the north end concourse area at street level.